 ESEGH FAQs

 Candidates must submit the Withdrawal Request form below (or a letter or email will be accepted) to their administrative office as soon as possible, providing their name, RCP code number and date of birth.
+A withdrawal will not be counted as an attempt.

 The examinations have been merged in an aim to harmonise and improve the standards of practice and patient care across Europe.
 Harmonising the SCE in Gastroenterology and the EBGHE is a practical way of working towards that aim.